mrsergpron/less-project/README.md

 # less-project
-# folder public has priduction version
+# folder public has a production version